drmikehenry/install-linux/install-linux.md

   `systemctl --user`; however, it's still necessary to use a per-user `.desktop` file adjustment as shown below.

-- (homegit) Create a local `.desktop` file to override the autostarting behavior of `/etc/xdg/autostart/tracker-miner-fs-3.desktop`:
+- HOMEGIT Create a local `.desktop` file to override the autostarting behavior of `/etc/xdg/autostart/tracker-miner-fs-3.desktop`:

       echod -o ~/.config/autostart/tracker-miner-fs-3.desktop '